drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_09.md

 # OR 3: Lesson Plan Lecture 9
-## Subgame Perfection
+## Prisoner's Dilemma Tournament

 ### Aims of lecture

-At the end of this lecture students will be to:
+The aims of this lecture will be to have fun.
+Students will be introduced to concepts of repeated games through role play.

-- Define a subgame;
-- Define subgame perfect Nash equilibrium;

 ### Timeline

 #### Before the lecture

-- Invite students to watch video on subgame perfection.
+- Invite the students to read about Axelrod's tournament.
+- Divide class in to 4 teams.
+(8 teams?
+4 in each room?)

 #### During the lecture

 - 0:5 mins

-    - VK: Recap
+    - VK: Discuss that we're doing something different today
     - Students: Listen

-- 5:20 mins
+- 5:45 mins

-    - VK: Define subgames
+    - VK: Run tournament (perhaps semi and finals?)
-    - Students: Listen

-- 20:35 mins

-    - VK: Obtaining subgame perfect equilibria
-    - Students: Listen

-- 35:45 mins

-    - VK: Recap on static games
     - Students: Listen

 - 45:50 mins